akawalko/latte-template-renderer/README.md

 $latteRenderer->setVars($obj);
 ```
-In the template, however, the data will be available without using a prefix in the form of an object
+In the template, however, the data will be available without using a prefix in the form of an object.
 ```latte
 // this
 {$firstname}<br>